axibase/atsd-use-cases/workshop/lua-tricks.md

 ## Lua Overview

-1) [Lua](https://www.lua.org/) is a scripting language to use when there are no other options.
-It is embedded into other [apps](https://blog.cloudflare.com/pushing-nginx-to-its-limit-with-lua/) for automation purposes.
+[Lua](https://www.lua.org/) is a scripting language which is typically [embedded](https://stackoverflow.com/questions/4448835/alternatives-to-lua-as-an-embedded-language) into C++ [programs](https://blog.cloudflare.com/pushing-nginx-to-its-limit-with-lua/) for automation purposes.

-2) Lua is fun to learn and makes it possible to be productive.
+You use Lua when there are no other options but the language is fun to learn and makes it possible to be productive.

-3) You do not have to be a Java developer to enjoy some of tricks described in this paper.

 ## Comments